WSPR - The network

 WSPRcode.exe

-Silicon Labs Programmable Oscillator Software
+Calculations were performed using Silicon Labs Programmable Oscillator Software.

 GPS Module Rockwell

-12 Nov 2011 First "on-air" tests
+12 Nov 2011 First "on-air" tests were performed

 Pout =

-10 mW (yes, only 10 mW)
+10 mW (yes, only 10 mW or less)

 Antenna - dipole for 40m band